skirb1/CampusRapeStats/README.md

 # CampusRapeStats
-Website with visualization of campus rape statistics in the US.
+Visualization of campus rape statistics in the US.
 Hosted at campusrapestatscom.domain.com

+HackUMBC project